qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ===================

 |editMetadata| The :guilabel:`Metadata` tab provides you with options to create
-and edit a standards compliant metadata report on your layer.
+and edit a metadata report on your layer.
 Information to fill concern:

 * the :guilabel:`Data identification`: basic attribution of the dataset (parent, identifier, title, abstract, language...);